 Theology studies can be applied to a myriad of professions found in a church, social organization or school.
 Read on to find out more about these career opportunities.
 Schools offering Ministry degrees can also be found in these popular choices.

 Most programs are tailored toward students who want to pursue a career as a clergy member.
 Bachelor's degree programs in theology can get you started on this career path, while graduate programs in applied theology or theological studies are designed to help you advance or enhance your studies.
 Doctoral theology degrees are generally for those who wish to improve their teaching and ministry skills.

-If you decide to pursue a career outside the church, undergraduate theology degree programs could prepare you to work as a social worker, relief worker or journalist.
-Many graduates become school teachers or librarians at private, faith-based schools.
-Students might also pursue theology master's degrees to enhance their understanding of the religious institution they choose to work for.
+If you decide you want a career outside of the church, undergraduate theology degree programs prepare you to work as a social worker, relief worker or journalist.
+Many graduates become schoolteachers or librarians at private, faith-based schools.
+In addition, students can obtain a theology master's degree to enhance their understanding of the religious institution they choose to work for.

 What Theology Programs Teach You

 Theology programs include more than studies in Christianity.
-Many programs stress the importance of learning about other major religions and the ways they affect and are affected by their cultural surroundings.
-These programs might also cover topics on a religion's historical context or influence on literature.
+Many programs stress the importance of learning about other major religions, and the ways they affect and are impacted by their cultural surroundings.
+Moreover, these programs might cover topics on a religion's historical context or influence on literature.